dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 To download the tool, see [Microsoft Intune App Wrapping Tool for iOS](http://www.microsoft.com/en-us/download/details.aspx?id=45218).

 >[!IMPORTANT]
->The version of the app wrapper tool, which supports devices not enrolled in Intune, is available for public preview.
+>The version of the app wrapping tool, which supports devices not enrolled in Intune, is available for public preview.
 If you wish to participate in the public preview, you can download the tool from [this github page](https://github.com/msintuneappsdk/intune-app-wrapper-ios-preview) for iOS.

 >The scenario is described in the [Protect LOB apps on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md) topic.